alldominguez/isee_young_rennes_ws1/README.md

 This workshop therefore aims at summarizing and presenting the main models used in this specific context, and discussing the pros and cons of each method in relation to a specific study objectives.

+We would like to acknowledge Xavier Basagaña for his contribution to the workshop and initial materials to run this session.

 ## Notes for attendees

 The workshop will be split into two parts